The Steady Steps™ Tool - A simple way to support your child in the moment.

 FOR YOU

 When a feeling is allowed instead of pushed away, it often begins to settle.
+Stay with your child without trying to change it right away.

 SAY TO YOUR CHILD